The Yealink VP59 is a breakthrough device in its own right, but not only because it seamlessly introduces video calls to

 The VP59 is equipped with the HD Voice audio system – both the handset and the speaker deliver HD audio quality.

 When tested, the VP59’s HD Voice system fulfilled its promise for ‘crystal-clear’ voice quality.
-Regardless if through the speaker or the handset, the voice of the other party sounded quite clear and rich.
+Regardless of using the speaker or the handset, the voice of the other party sounded quite clear and rich.

 Moreover, the handset is HAC (Hearing-Aid Compatible).
 This means it has special in-built technology that amplifies the sound, thus helping people with hearing loss to have unhindered conversations.

 The VP59’s audio is solid both ways.
 The phone is further equipped with an omnidirectional microphone.
 This means that the microphone can pick up speech from all directions.

-Also, the in-built Noise Proof Technology purifies the speech clarity by eliminating background noises.
+Also, the in-built Noise Proof Technology purifies speech by eliminating background noises.
 How does it work?

 The NPT has a special sensor, which recognizes and automatically extracts human speech out of the many noises in the room.

 This is a truly valuable feature for anyone whose workflow involves multitasking.
 Because with the Noise Proof Technology, one can speak on the phone while also doing typing work on a PC.
 Without any noise from the typing to overwhelm the other party.